-flow cytometry method available to Veteo clients
+Immunophenotyping – a flow cytometry based method now available to Veteo clients

 The Veteo Laboratory, in cooperation with a team of veterinary oncologists and scientists, offers immunophenotyping of cells using flow cytometry.